spark-engine-opensource-projects/fullstack-nextjs-app-generator/README.md

 -SPARK_API_KEY: Your Spark API key for code generation.
 -NGROK_DEPLOYER_URL: The URL of the deployment server managed via ngrok.

-Ensure these variables are set in the .env.local file for the application to function correctly.
+Ensure these variables are set in  Vercel for the application to function correctly.

-### Components Overview
--Dashboard.js: The main interface where users manage project creation, page design, API setup, and database schema management.
--ErrorBoundary.js: Captures errors in the UI and allows users to regenerate components or APIs.
--MultiStepForm.js: Collects initial project information from the user through a multi-step form.
--ProjectDashboard.js: Displays and manages all aspects of the project, including page rendering, code editing, and deployment.

 ### Deployment Workflow
 1. Create and Customize Your Project: Follow the step-by-step process in the application to create and customize your Next.js project.